1. Fear and Loathing in Las Vegas

 In 1971, fuelled by a cornucopia of drugs, Hunter S. Thompson set off for Las Vegas on his “savage journey to the heart of the American dream”.
 His adventures were initially serialized in Rolling Stone, before becoming a cult classic that spawned a writing style known as gonzo journalism.
 You can still rent a Cadillac for a night on the strip, but leave the acid behind.

-Over a hundred years after E. M. Forster’s gentle love story was published, it’s still possible to follow in the footsteps of Lucy Honeychurch and Miss Bartlett.
+More than 100 years after E. M. Forster’s gentle love story was published, it’s still possible to follow in the footsteps of Lucy Honeychurch and Miss Bartlett across Florence.
 Aside from renting a room with a view, you should visit the Duomo, Ponte Vecchio, Piazza della Signoria and the Basilica of Santa Croce, all of which make an appearance in the novel.

 Jane Austen lived in Bath for five years and the city provided the setting for both Persuasion and Northanger Abbey.
 Today walking tours lead you to significant locations, while the Jane Austen Centre paints a picture of the Regency Period and of her life in the city.
 A short drive away, the village of Lacock is where the BBC’s Pride and Prejudice series was filmed.